ea4gja/mrig/README.md

 # mrig
-proof of concept for an amateur radio remote control system
+Proof of concept for an amateur radio remote control system, targeting the Yaesu FT-897 model.
+Please read first the documentation under doc/